Exhibitions Blog Contact

 While being introductory in the sense that the Overture series represents the beginning of a fairly new direction for my work, these 'overtures' are also intended to be an introduction of sorts to a different way of perceiving our role and impact upon the world around us.
 More specifically, how we as human beings, along with our inseparable endeavors, might be perceived by something that, by our definition and understanding of the term, has no ability to perceive; nature.

-This intrinsic dichotomy of seemingly diametrically opposing perspectives of reality is imagined in the work as a visual representation of what nature's abstract reflection or meditation on us, and itself, might look like.
 Similar to the role of a Zen koan, the series' imagery itself, in its most simplest of terms, is paradoxical and intentionally ambiguous in nature and is intended to jar viewers' instinctual and habitual modes of perception; if only for an instant.

 In many respects, the series functions as a mirror; reflecting viewers' own fears, dreams, goals, expectations, etc. back at them.
 People feel what they want to feel and see what they want to see in the work.
 Some people see "crosshairs" and violence in the work, while others see points of life or even camera viewfinder brackets.
 Though these interpretations are not where the series springs from, conceptually or visually, they do speak more so about the viewer and the headspace they're in rather than the work itself...which is entirely intended and welcomed.